jbreeden/net-snmp2/spec/README.md

   wrapper should snmpget asynchronously

 Pending:
-  synchronous calls version 3 should set using snmpv3
+  in fiber should get using snmpv3
     # No reason given
-    # ./spec/sync_spec.rb:117
-  synchronous calls version 3 should get using authpriv
-    # No reason given
-    # ./spec/sync_spec.rb:125
-  snmp traps should send a v2 inform
-    # still working on it
-    # ./spec/trap_spec.rb:14
-  snmp traps should send v2 trap
-    # still working on it
-    # ./spec/trap_spec.rb:26
+    # ./spec/fiber_spec.rb:32

-Finished in 25.41 seconds (files took 0.38735 seconds to load) 47 examples, 0 failures, 4 pending
+Finished in 29.01 seconds (files took 0.34884 seconds to load) 44 examples, 0 failures, 1 pending
 ```